If you have benefited from CAPro, why not help support it with a donation?

 Humility develops as one's faith is gradually realized with each passing day.
 In other words, the nascent faith that a Christian exercises to acknowledge what God has done to bring him into the Christian family broadens and deepens in its appreciation of the fact that he is solely dependent upon God for everything, and not just salvation.
 It becomes a faith which says that whatever the Christian might be blessed with, the real credit is because of God's presence in the life of the Christian.
 The Christian takes no credit for his successes and does not blame God for what he considers as his losses.
 He humbly recognizes his part in God's magnificent plan, and then sincerely thanks God for His grace and mercy in allowing him to play that part.

 Finally, maturity must be cultivated, as well, over time, since no one is born a spiritual giant overnight.
 Yet, in what is being proposed in terms of developing a national Christian worldview will require spiritual giants.
-Giants who recognize the battle ahead, not only with the self, but with the world, which is motivated by the devil and his demonic forces, which will put up a fight every step of the way.
+Giants who recognize the battle ahead, not only with the self, but with the world, which is motivated by the devil and his demonic forces, who will put up a fight every step of the way.
 Giants who are courageous in victory and in defeat.
 Giants who humbly recognize their absolute dependence upon God for all that is said and done.
 Giants who are willing to expand their horizons of understanding of just who God is, as He has revealed Himself in both special and general revelation.
 Giants who are willing to play their role well, whether that means in a position of high leadership or as one scrubbing toilets.
 If there has been one thing that has been missing the past 200 years while America has been committing spiritual suicide, it has been mature Christians.
 Yet, if America is to ever develop a national Christian worldview, then maturity is an imperative.

 America is in trouble and is dying a slow death, and only the most extreme optimist living in a fantasy world would see it otherwise.
 Long gone are the glory days where Christians oversaw most facets of government, education, law, and the sciences.
 All of that has been yielded to secular thinking because the Christian influence in former years was based upon an anti-intellectual ruse.
 It is not that the Christian message is less true, so long as it is the Christian message, and not a caricature of it.
 It is that because too many Christians were swept away amid the expedient ecclesiastical fads of the day, that we are all now reaping the consequences.
 The preceding was offered as a prescription to rectify the anti-intellectual, non-apologetic approaches of yesteryear and to give the Christian voice relevance in God's world again.

 As already noted, however, such relevance will most likely not occur in our lifetimes.
 The damage that has been done is analogous to what happened when the Titanic struck the iceberg April 14, 1912, except this time it is the good ship America.
 We're ignorant, we're stubborn, and we're proud of it.
 And that's just within the churches.
-This is not to say that there are some who are doing all they can to right the ship, but there were some who tried to right the Titanic as well before it sunk as well.
+This is not to say that there are some who are doing all they can to right the ship, but there were some who tried to right the Titanic as well before it sunk.
 Miracles do occur, but it would seem that America is merely abiding its time until the inevitable.

-Therefore, if America is destined for imminent collapse, this prescription is for the remnant; the remnant who can pass it on to their progeny, with the hope that one day too far in the future for those living in the present to be concerned about, under whatever rule America will be, Christians will once again take seriously the command to be apologetic in its worldview.
+Therefore, if America is destined for imminent collapse, this prescription is for the remnant; the remnant who can pass it on to their progeny, with the hope that one day, too far in the future for those living in the present to be concerned about, under whatever rule America will be, Christians will once again take seriously the command to be apologetic in its worldview.
 A apologetic worldview which seeks to love God with one's whole mind, and not just in a shallow, myopic way which excludes truth because it cannot be reconciled with a contemporary interpretation of Scripture and life which has been based on a skewed biblical emphasis.
 May God forgive us for giving away the greatest country in the history of mankind, because we exchanged truth for a lie, intelligence for ignorance, and expansion for isolation.
-Lord willing our offspring will learn from our mistakes, since obviously we could not.
+Lord willing our offspring will learn from our mistakes, since obviously we could not or refused to.